Louvre Museum guide

 Get all the information you need to organize your visit.
 Choose the most suitable day and time to avoid the crowd and the best route to reach the museum easily.
 Don't forget to book your tickets in advance to avoid waiting too long in line.
 More than 40,000 works of art are displayed at the Louvre.
 It used to be one of the French Kings residences and is now one of the most visited museums, holding one of the richest art collections in the city of Paris.

-Book your skip-the-line ticket to the Louvre Museum before your visit to avoid standing in line.
-You can also get a priority access to the museum's collections or a ticket combining a visit to the Louvre Museum with a cruise on the Seine or a visit to Notre Dame Cathedral.
+Book your ticket to the Louvre Museum before your visit to avoid standing in line.
+You can also get a reserved access to the museum's collections or a ticket combining a visit to the Louvre Museum with a cruise on the Seine or a visit to Notre Dame Cathedral.